Dear Seniors,

 Warning Letter

-1. It has been observed that your manager Mr _______ instructed you to _____ (mention here what the employee was told to do) on _____ (date) at ______ hours (time).
+1. It has been observed that your manager, Mr. ______, instructed you to ______ (mention here what the employee was told to do) on _____ (date) at ______ hours (time).
 You had refused to oblige the instruction of your manager.

 3. You are hereby warned to improve your conduct and cooperate with your manager.
-Disobedience to the authority vitiates the work atmosphere.
-If instance of this kind recurs, severe disciplinary action will be taken against you.
+Disobedience to authority vitiates the work atmosphere.
+If an instance of this kind recurs, severe disciplinary action will be taken against you.

-_______ (Name of the person issuing letter)
+_______ (Name of the person issuing the letter)

 _______ (Designation)